PoolloverNathan/strin-spec/index.md

 ### `00` Client Data
 [Client Data]: #00-client-data
 Represents data being sent to the server on a connection created with [Connect].
-STRIN does not interpret the payload as anything other than raw bytes — only the channel type may interpret this data.
+This packet **MUST NOT** be sent to a channel until a corresponding [Connect Response] is received.
+Implementations **MUST NOT** interpret the payload as anything other than raw bytes — only the channel type may interpret this data.

 ~~~rs
 struct ClientData {